imarranz/data-science-workflow-management/book/040_project_plannig.md

 To aid in workflow design and management, various tools and technologies can be leveraged.
 Workflow management systems like Apache Airflow, Luigi, or Dask provide a framework for defining, scheduling, and monitoring the execution of tasks in a data pipeline.
 These tools enable data scientists to automate and orchestrate complex workflows, ensuring that tasks are executed in the desired order and with the necessary dependencies.

 ::: tip
-In conclusion, workflow design is a critical component of project planning in data science.
+Workflow design is a critical component of project planning in data science.
 It involves the thoughtful organization and structuring of tasks, resource allocation, sequencing, and quality assurance to achieve the project objectives efficiently.
 By carefully designing the workflow and leveraging appropriate tools and technologies, data scientists can streamline the project execution, enhance collaboration, and deliver high-quality results in a timely manner.
 :::

 ## Practical Example: How to Use a Project Management Tool to Plan and Organize the Workflow of a Data Science Project